 Step 3.
 Soak cane webbing

 Start by allowing your cane webbing to soak in water for 30 minutes to 4 hours.
 This allows the wedding to expand in the water.
-Then once you attach it to the magazine holder while damp, so that when it dries it will contract and the cane webbing will be nice and taut.
+Then once you attach it to the magazine holder while damp, so when it dries it will contract and the cane webbing will be nice and taut.

 Step 4.
 Attach cane webbing